 In other cases, it might not be the data that is of interest but the approaches to collecting and sharing it.
 You might look at different technical approaches and systems architectures that enable data collection and sharing, assessing whether these were built with ethics in mind.
 The details will be important to consider, so, for example, your critique can’t be limited to sating that “data sharing practices need to improve”.

-What are the characteristics of a Data Ethics Professional and Facilitator?
+What are the characteristics of a Data Ethics Professional?

 - Open minded.